kagisearch/kagi-docs/kagi/src/features/hide-group-search.md

 ![Group Search Removed](media/group-search-hidden.png)

-To do so you can apply the following custom CSS.
+To do so you can apply the following custom CSS in your [Appearance settings](https://kagi.com/settings?p=custom_css).
 ```
 .sr-group.__dl {
   display: none;